-This section lists the modules provided in Azure Machine Learning Studio (classic) for scoring.
+This section lists the modules provided in Machine Learning Studio (classic) for scoring.

 Scoring is also called prediction, and is the process of generating values based on a trained machine learning model, given some new input data.
 The values or scores that are created can represent predictions of future values, but they might also represent a likely category or outcome.
 The meaning of the score depends on the type of data you provide, and the type of model that you created.